Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Step 8: The oil filter catches any debris remaining in the oil.

 Note that visualizing the process as steps makes it easier to understand the overall flow, but these steps operate concurrently.
-As soon as the air compressor is turned on, all the steps outlined above occur simultaneously and continuously.
+When the air compressor is turned on, all the above steps occur simultaneously and continuously.

 Power Sources For Mobile Air Compressors